Ghalum Plee Pad Nam Pla

 - 01

-Place a heavy carbon steel wok or large cast-iron skillet over medium heat and add the oil and garlic.
+Heat the oil in a heavy carbon steel wok or large cast-iron skillet over medium heat, then fry the smashed garlic until just golden and fragrant.

 - 02